adoyle-h/lobash/README.md

 <!-- /MarkdownTOC -->

-## Features
+## What is Lobash?

+A collections of functions to enhance development efficiency.
+A modern, safe, powerful utility library for Bash script development.

+Features:

 - Modular
+- Easy to use
 - Rich Functions
-- Easy to use
 - Robustness and Safe
-- Fast

 ## Installation